hyperskill/hs-test/README.md

 }
 ```

+A better choice would be don't connect to the latest commit on master, but use a special commit in which everything works and nothing changes ever.
+The list with such commits and corresponding versions listed below:

+- 0.1 `implementation 'com.github.hyperskill:hs-test:2cef36d8051079c14ee1dbf47574a6886b178b2a'`
+- 0.2 `implementation 'com.github.hyperskill:hs-test:6236c460e7beefc7a17a507f02aedd3bfed2cff9'`

 3) optionally, you may also configure synchronization to automatically get the latest version of **hs-test** from GitHub:

 ```